divyansh-2005/FinNews/README.md

 # FinNews

 Welcome to **FinNews**!
-This web application is designed to provide users with summarized financial news and insights across various categories, including finance news, government schemes, startup insights, and daily news.
-Built on the MERN stack (MongoDB, Express, React, Node.js), FinNews offers a seamless experience for anyone looking to stay updated on the latest in the financial world.
+This web application provides users with summarized financial news and insights across various categories, including finance news, government schemes, startup insights, and daily news.
+Built on the **MERN stack** (MongoDB, Express, React, Node.js), FinNews ensures a seamless experience for anyone looking to stay updated on the latest financial trends.

 ## Features